-1) The due diligence files shall contain, in particular, the records and vouchers issued and consulted in order to comply with the provisions of the Act and this Ordinance.
-They must specifically contain:

-- a) the documents and records that have been used to identify and verify the identity of the contracting party and the beneficial owner; - abis) in the case referred to in Art.
+- 1) The due diligence files shall contain, in particular, the records and vouchers issued and consulted in order to comply with the provisions of the Act and this Ordinance.
+They must specifically contain: - a) the documents and records that have been used to identify and verify the identity of the contracting party; the person appearing on behalf of the contracting party, where applicable (Art.
+6 (3)); and the beneficial owner; - abis) in the case referred to in Art.
 3 (1) d) to i), (3) and (4), proof that the necessary conditions for these provisions to apply have been met; - b) the business profile referred to in Art.
 8 of the Act; - c) the documentation concerning any investigations conducted in accordance with Art.
-9 of the Act and all documents, records and vouchers consulted in this connection;
+9 of the Act and all documents, records and vouchers consulted in this connection; - cbis) the reason for the application of simplified or enhanced due diligence pursuant to Art.
+10 and 11 of the Act. - d) records with details of transactions and if applicable, the asset value; - dbis) in the case of business relationships or transactions by persons subject to due diligence concerning virtual currencies or tokens, the TT identifier as defined in Art.
+2 (1) d) TVTG; - e) any reports to the Financial Intelligence Unit in accordance with Art.
+17 (1) of the Act. - f) the documentation on risk assessment as referred to in Art.
+9a of the Act; - g) where applicable, documentation of safeguards as referred to in Art.
+14; and $12^3$

-89 Art.
-26 (4) inserted by LGBl.
+Art.
+27 (1) abis) inserted by LGBl.
 2017 no. 215.

 Art.
-27 (1) abis) inserted by LGB1.
+27 (1) cbis) inserted by LGBl.
 2017 no. 215.